mariocesar/mariocesar/README.md

 - ⌨️ Sharing code and projects in [github.com/mariocesar](https://github.com/mariocesar), like this same website [github.com/mariocesar/mariocesar](https://github.com/mariocesar/mariocesar)

   🗒 I post without a particular order helpful bits of code at [gist.github.com/mariocesar](https://gist.github.com/mariocesar) that are sometimes worthy of looking at.

+- 📺 You can watch me code live and chat with me in [twitch.tv/mariocesar_xyz](https://www.twitch.tv/mariocesar_xyz) at weekends and sometimes randomly any given day

+  📼 When I stream, I do it simultaneously on [my YouTube Channel](https://www.youtube.com/channel/UCW7WUg3fWY4QHQTNsSEdNFQ), I host some recordings there that someday I will remove 😅

 - 🐦 Saying little in Twitter [twitter.com/mariocesar_bo](https://twitter.com/mariocesar_bo)